 Andrew Nowak will conduct virtual office hours through a webinar format each month 2-3 weeks after the previous webinar to address any questions as you work through the toolkit.

-A recording of each session will be linked below, or you can view all on our GoToWebinar channel.
+A recording of each session will be linked below - coming soon!

 For the 2018-2019 school year, Andrew Nowak will provide one-on-one technical assistance to districts specifically selected based on their readiness for a GTC program with all travel costs covered by WKF.
 To be eligible for this opportunity, please tell us about your school district via this general information form.
 Only one form per district is needed.
 Districts will be selected and support is expected to begin by October 1, 2018.